 H.S.: Good beloved.
 Many believe that because they read the word, even some who preach the word but do not keep the word; that they’re still alright with God.
-This is deception and the truth is; this deed gets one in more hot water than anything.
+This is deception and the truth is this deed gets one in more hot water than anything.
 For once a person has heard and has been taught the truth that person becomes accountable for the truth taught and heard.
 James 4:17 reads: “For him that knoweth to do good and doeth it not, to him this is sin.”

 When the believer knows what is right to do and chooses to do contrary the believer sins.

-A person is delusional when all evidence points to the need for change and this person shovels this truth every where else and doesn’t rake it in to himself.
+A person is delusional when all evidence points to the need for change and this person shovels this truth everywhere else and doesn’t rake it in to himself.
 The word of God was written for all Christians.
 The word of God applies to all believers.
 A truth that will knock most believers in the head is this: All people are governed by the word of God.
 The word of God applies to everyone be he sinner or saint.
 If one is a believer then the promises, the corrections, instructions and warnings applies.
 If one is an unbeliever then too warnings, judgments, indictments and sentences applies to him.
 There is no escape from the Word of God.

 Me: I never looked at the word in this light before Holy Spirit.
 We’ve been taught that the bible is written to the believer.

 H.S.
 The bible was written for everyone.
-The unbeliever can go to the word of God with an contrite heart, read its contents and be converted.
+The unbeliever can go to the word of God with a contrite heart, read its contents and be converted.
 On the same note an unbeliever can go into the word of God read it and be even as James spoke of.
 The unbeliever can see what kind of person he is from the reading of the word and choose to close the book and do nothing about the person he saw.
 He beholds his face in the mirror of the word and seeing what manner of man he is, he steps away from the mirror and immediately forgets what he saw.
 He changes nothing and nothing changes.
 This too is applicable to the believer.
 Especially in the areas where the believer is imperfected.